collective/rapido.plone/README.rst

 Note: ``settings.yaml`` is not mandatory, it allows to define access rights if needed.

-The app building blocks are `forms`.
-A form is a set of 3 files (HTML, Python, and YAML files) located in the ``forms`` folder.
+The app components are `blocks`.
+A block is a set of 3 files (HTML, Python, and YAML files) located in the ``blocks`` folder.

 The **YAML file** defines the fields.
-A field is any dynamically generated element in a form, it can be an actual form fields (input, select, etc.), but also a button (``ACTION``), or even just a piece of generated HTML (``BASIC``).
+A field is any dynamically generated element in a block, it can be a form field (input, select, etc.), but also a button (``ACTION``), or even just a piece of generated HTML (``BASIC``).

-The **HTML file** contains the layout of the form.
+The **HTML file** contains the layout of the block.
 The templating mechanism is super simple, fields are just enclosed in brackets, like this: ``{my_field}``.

 The **Python file** contains the application logic.
 It is a set of functions which names refer to the field or the event they are related to.

-For a ``BASIC`` field for instance, we are supposed to provide a function having the same name as the field, its returned value will be inserted in the form at the location of the field.
+For a ``BASIC`` field for instance, we are supposed to provide a function having the same name as the field, its returned value will be inserted in the block at the location of the field.

 For an ``ACTION``, we are supposed to provide a function having the same name as